Duration |

 Start your family journey through Old Cairo at the Salah El Din Citadel, a fortress built in 1176 by Sultan Saladin to defend Egypt from Crusader invasions.
 The citadel was the seat of power for Egypt’s rulers from the Ayyubid dynasty through the Mamluk and early Ottoman periods.
 Its highlight is the Mosque of Muhammad Ali, built between 1830 and 1848 in the Ottoman style, with stunning views of the city.
 Other attractions include the Royal Chariots Museum, Gawhara Palace, and a wax museum showcasing Egypt's royal legacy and rich history.

-After exploring the citadel, enjoy a delicious lunch at one of the many local restaurants or street suppliers offering authentic Egyptian dishes.
+After exploring the citadel, enjoy a delicious lunch at one of the many local restaurants or street vendors offering authentic Egyptian dishes.

 Next, you will visit the historic Amr Ibn El Aas Mosque, the oldest in Egypt and Africa, built in 641-642 AD by General Amr Ibn El Aas after the Islamic conquest of Egypt.
 Originally a simple structure of palm trunks and mud bricks, it stood in Fustat, Egypt's first Islamic capital.
 Over the centuries, the mosque was renovated and expanded by various rulers, including the Abbasids, Fatimids, and Mamluks, highlighting its lasting cultural and religious importance.